Serves 8. Takes 30mins to prep, 3 hrs to cook

 - To finish add raisins, zest, flaked almonds and fresh coriander

-To serve spoon couscous into a ramekin and push down to mold it into shape.
+To serve spoon couscous into a ramekin and push down to mould it into shape.
 Put tagine into the bowl and empty ramekin on top.